STOP what you are doing.

 MOVE at least 3 light poles or 300 feet away.

 Know the Signs of a Natural Gas Leak

 Natural gas is a clean-burning, efficient fuel that is naturally odorless and colorless.
 To assist with leak detection, City Utilities adds a foul-smelling odorant to natural gas before delivering it to customers.
 If you smell rotten eggs, see unexpected dead vegetation or hear hissing from a natural gas line, there may be a natural gas leak.
 Our natural gas brochure offers a guide to safe and reliable natural gas use.

 - DO NOT use matches, lighters, cigarettes or e-cigs.

-- DO NOT turn on or off any electrical switches, appliances or lights.
+- DO NOT turn on or off electrical switches, appliances or lights.

-- DO NOT use a telephone, cell phone or computer.
+- DO NOT use a phone or electronic device.